-:fork expr The expression expr, which must be of type "IO ()", is evaluated in an independent process which runs in parallel to the current PAKCS process.
+rocess which runs in parallel to the current PAKCS process.
 All output and error messages from this new process are suppressed.
 This command is useful to test distributed Curry programs where one can start a new server process by this command.
 The new process will be terminated when the evaluation of the expression expr is finished.